 At the moment, NIMASA has deployed multi-dimensional interventions to ensure safety in the region.
 These are legislative, regulatory, operational and policy interventions.

-Under the operational dimension, NIMASA is also into Other facts that stand Nigeria out in the region include MoU with the Nigerian Navy and Air Force to increase response capacity.
+Under the operational dimension, NIMASA is also into MoU with the Nigerian Navy and Air Force to increase response capacity.
 The Federal Executive Council has also approved the acquisition of special mission aircrafts, helicopters and vessels with communication equipment.